gabrieleteotino/bluish-capsule/content/project/datingapp/3-securing/_index.md

 author: Gabriele Teotino
 tags: ["c#", "webapi", "netcore", "angular"]
 categories: ["dev"]
-draft: true
+draft: false
 ---

 Implement security and user authentication

 - How we store password in the database
 - Creating the User Model
-- The Reopository Pattern
+- The Repository Pattern
 - Creating the Authentication Controller
 - Data Transfer Objects
 - Token authentication